RYpLi27/ToyConvoy/Assets/ZinneX/ReadMe.txt

 TurretSniperNest => extension of TurretSO that contains shooting logic (if something have to happen when SniperNest is shooting then do it here)

-SniperNestProjectile => assigning target to projectile, making it move to target and hitting it
+HomingProjectile => assigning target to projectile, making it move to target and hitting it

+TurretMortar => extension of TurretSO that contains shooting logic (if something have to happen when Mortar is shooting then do it here)

+ParabolicProjectile => calculating physics for projectile that travel in parabolic arc and hitting enemies in range

 /////////////////////////////////////////////////////////////////////////////////////////////////